Log Buffer #269, A Carnival of the Vanities for DBAs

 Marco Tusa shares the MySQL bi-weekly news.

-It amazes Ronald Bradford when web hosting providers tell their paying client that a MySQL upgrade has been performed yet they did not have the intelligence to actually look at the error log for confirmation.
+It amazes Ronald Bradford when web hosting providers tell their paying client that a MySQL upgrade has been performed, yet they did not have the intelligence to actually look at the error log for confirmation.

-An interesting blog post by Daniel van Eeden about Books vs. e-Books for DBA’s.
+Here’s an interesting blog post by Daniel van Eeden about Books vs. e-Books for DBA’s.